naia-rs/naia-macroquad-example/README.md

 To run a UDP server on Linux: (that will be able to communicate with Linux clients)

+    cd server
     cargo run --features "use-udp"

 To run a WebRTC server on Linux: (that will be able to communicate with Web clients)

+    cd server
     cargo run --features "use-webrtc"

 ### Client:

 To run a UDP client on Linux: (that will be able to communicate with a UDP server)

+    cd client
     cargo run

 To run a WebRTC client on Web: (that will be able to communicate with a WebRTC server)

-    1. Enter in your IP Address at the appropriate spot in examples/client/src/app.rs
+    1. Enter in your IP Address at the appropriate spot in client/src/app.rs
-    2. cd client
-    3. npm install              //should only need to do this once to install dependencies
-    4. npm run start            //this will open a web browser, and hot reload
+    2. In a terminal, make sure your current directory is at the root naia-macroquad-example directory.
+    3. bash client/deploy.sh     // this will build and deploy a live reloading dev http server (should open your browser to localhost)

 To simply build these examples instead of running them, substitute the above commands like so: